pfirsich/joml/README.md

 }
 ```

+## Parsers
+I am developing a reference parser alongside this specification in [joml-cpp](pfirsich/joml-cpp).

 ## Open Questions
 ### Null
 * Should simply not defining a value result in a special null value? (e.g. `key1:`). *I don't like this.
 It makes the parser more complicated and it often looks like a mistake.*